msuzer/GaseraWebUI/docs/opiz3_setup.md

 # 🟠 Orange Pi Zero 3 – First Boot Setup via UART and Ethernet

 This guide walks you through setting up your **Orange Pi Zero 3 (OPiZ3)** from scratch, using:
-- a prepared `.img.xz` OS image.
-I used the image prepared by [stas2z](https://github.com/stas2z), found on [GitHub Link](https://github.com/stas2z/orange-pi-images/releases/download/0.2-bookworm/Orangepizero3_1.0.2_debian_bookworm_server_linux6.1.31.img.xz)
+- official Debian image (with kernel 6.1) which can be found on [http://www.orangepi.org/](http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/service-and-support/Orange-Pi-Zero-3.html)
-- UART serial connection for console access
+- Either a monitor and hdmi cable for initial setup using GUI or UART serial module for console access, prior to SSH
 - Ethernet for SSH login

 ---